Skip to content

 });

-MapDynamicClientRegistration registers the DCR endpoints and returns an IEndpointConventionBuilder which you can use to define authorization requirements for your DCR endpoint.
-See Authorization for more details.
+The MapDynamicClientRegistration extension method registers the DCR endpoints and returns an IEndpointConventionBuilder which you can use to define authorization requirements for your DCR endpoint.

-Shared Host for Configuration API and IdentityServer
+Shared Host For Configuration API and IdentityServer

-Add the Duende.IdentityServer.Configuration package
+1. Add the Duende.IdentityServer.Configuration package

 dotnet add package Duende.IdentityServer.Configuration

-Add and configure the store implementation
+3. Add and configure the client configuration store

-The Configuration API uses the IClientConfigurationStore abstraction to persist new clients to the configuration store.
-Your Configuration API host needs an implementation of this interface.
-You can either use the built-in Entity Framework-based implementation, or implement the interface yourself.
+You can either use the Entity Framework Core-based implementation, or implement the interface yourself.
 See the IClientConfigurationStore reference for more details.
-If you wish to use the built-in implementation, install its NuGet package and add it to DI.
+If you wish to use the built-in implementation, install its NuGet package and add it to the ASP.NET Core service provider.

 dotnet add package Duende.IdentityServer.Configuration.EntityFramework